wapcaplet/cukable/README.md

 Cukable requires [rubyslim](http://github.com/unclebob/rubyslim) in order to work; as of this writing, rubyslim is not officially packaged as a gem, making it slightly more difficult to get Cukable working.
 For this reason, a makeshift rubyslim gem is provided in the `vendor/cache` directory of Cukable.
-Install this into whatever environment you plan to run Cukable under, like so:
+Use `gem list cukable -d` to find out the full installation path for cukable, then append `/vendor/cache/rubyslim-0.1.1.gem` on the end of that,a nd install like
+so:

     $ gem install /path/to/cukable/vendor/cache/rubyslim-0.1.1.gem